 Interviews with anesthesia nurses

-During our visits we had the opportunity to interview 9 anesthesia nurses in the different hospitals.
-We used ethnographic methodologies to learn about how they experienced their role as a nurse and how their tasks could be improved.
+9 interviews with anesthesia nurses were made in the different hospitals.
+Through ethnographic methodologies we learned how they experienced their role as a nurse and how their tasks could be improved.

 Analyzing screen information

 During one of our hospital visits we analyzed the screen of the anesthesia machine together with one anesthesia nurses.
 We focused on what information that was most important for the nurses in their daily work.

 When visiting the hospitals we studied how the nurses workflow looked like, both before, during and after a surgery.
 Most of their work takes place before surgery.
 This work includes preparation of medical drugs and learning more about the patient through their journal.